WMU students manage portfolio of real money

-- Students conduct fundamental analysis and write research reports on various investments, making recommendations to buy, sell or hold.
+- You will conduct fundamental analysis and write research reports on various investments, making recommendations to buy, sell or hold.

-- Students present their research to their classmates and their instructor.
+- Present your research to classmates and the instructor.

-- Decisions to buy, sell or hold are made by a vote of the students.
+- Decisions to buy, sell or hold are made by a vote of you and your classmates.

-- Students report investment results to the WMU Foundation Investment Committee.
+- Report your investment results to the WMU Foundation Investment Committee.